samjones00/docs/docs/_documentation/js-utils.md

 The ServiceStack.Text JSON Serializers are only designed for serializing Typed POCOs, but you can still use it to [deserialize dynamic JSON](https://github.com/ServiceStack/ServiceStack.Text#supports-dynamic-json) but you'd need to specify the Type to deserialize into on the call-site otherwise the value would be returned as a string.

+A more flexible approach to read any arbitrary JavaScript or JSON data structures is to use the high-performance and memory efficient JSON utils in [ServiceStack Templates](http://templates.servicestack.net) implementation of JavaScript.

+### Install

+The Templates JSON and JS Utils are available from the [ServiceStack.Common](https://www.nuget.org/packages/ServiceStack.Common) NuGet package:

+    PM> Install-Package ServiceStack.Common

-The [Templates](http://templates.servicestack.net) implementation of JavaScript on the other hand preserves the Type which can be used to parse JavaScript or JSON literals:
+Which will enable access to the JSON API which preserves the Type which can be used to parse JavaScript or JSON literals:

 ```csharp
 JSON.parse("1")      //= int 1